 MINI RETREATS (“QUIET DAYS”) - Mini Retreats are opportunities to delve more deeply into a Biblical text or theme of the season.
 Because people have different ways of learning, we enter the story via learning, Ignatian meditation, quiet time with questions for reflection, poetry, Q&A/discussion, and an art meditation.
 We end with a festive luncheon.
 Scheduled in advance, on Saturdays, 9:30 am – 1:30 pm.
 Location alternates between Atonement and All Saints’ Episcopal Church, Leonia.
 Sugg. donation: $10, retreat and lunch.

 Designed for visitors, seekers, newcomers — and lifetime learners.
-You’re invited for light refreshments, faith sharing, learning and conversation!
-Supper at 7:15, DVD/Discussion 7:45 – 8:30 p.m.
+You’re invited for a casual supper, faith sharing, learning and conversation!
+Supper at 7:15, DVD/Discussion at 7:45 – 8:30 p.m.
 Come to all the sessions, or to the ones that most interest you.
-Especially recommended for those interested in learning more about Christianity and the Episcopal Church, but open to everyone!

-Our next Discovery Night will be held on Tuesday, October 10, 2017 at 7:15 p.m.: Casual supper.
-At 7:45 p.m.: Beginning a series, “Animate Faith – Practices”.
+Our next Discovery Night will be held on Tuesday, November 7, 2017: “Food: Eating With Jesus” — continuing our animated series, “Spiritual Practices”.
 Need more information or have any questions?
 Click here – your note will be forwarded to our pastor or call the church office at 201-568-1763.

 See our ECUMENICAL & INTERFAITH PAGE for opportunities to gather and grow with our friends in faith, including the Interfaith Women’s Initiative (IWI), the Tenafly Interfaith Association, the North Jersey Christian-Muslim Project, and the Interreligious Brotherhood-Sisterhood Committee of Bergen County (IBSCBC).